javascript-tutorial/en.javascript.info/6-data-storage/03-indexeddb/article.md

 The problem is that a database is shared between two tabs, as it's the same site, same origin.
 And it can't be both version `1` and `2`.
 To perform the update to version `2`, all connections to version 1 must be closed, including the one in the first tab.

 In order to organize that, the `versionchange` event triggers on the "outdated" database object.
-We should listen for it and close the old database connection (and probably suggest the visitor reloads the page, to load the updated code).
+We should listen for it and close the old database connection (and probably suggest a page reload, to load the updated code).

 If we don't listen for the `versionchange` event and don't close the old connection, then the second, new connection won't be made.
 The `openRequest` object will emit the `blocked` event instead of `success`.
 So the second tab won't work.